brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 get '/' do
   sleep 5

-  # add a Cache-Controler header, setting the max-age to 10 seconds
+  # add a Cache-Controller header, setting the max-age to 10 seconds
   cache_control :public, max_age: 10
   "the resource representation"
 end